 The ETTP and Y-12 Plant have been surveyed to identify sites eligible for inclusion in the National Register, and an archaeological survey has been completed.
-Final reports for both the Y-12 Plant and the ETTP are expected by the end of 1998.
 ORR-wide surveys to identify and evaluate pre-World War II structures and known archaeological sites for eligibility in the National Register were completed in 1995.
 Survey results were incorporated into the CRMP.